kshitij01673/expense_tracker/README.md

 ```

 > Note: `openpyxl` is only required for Excel export.
-> The app will still run without it, but `.xlsx` export will be disabled.
+> The app will still run without it, but `.xlsx` export will be disabled/ may or may not give error.

 ### 4) Run the App